rackerlabs/technical-blog/_posts/2020-06-03-rackspace-offers-a-compete-suite-of-services-for-oracle-cx-commerce.md

 offers for customers who want to use Oracle CX Commerce for their e-commerce application.
 This suite of offers consists of the following components:

-- RAS Digital Experience Implementation Services for Oracle CX Commerce
+- RAS Digital Experience Implementation Services for Oracle CX Commerce&mdash;Professional Services (ProServ) offer
-- RAS Digital Experience Integration Services for Oracle CX Commerce&mdash;Professional Services (ProServ) offers
+- RAS Digital Experience Integration Services for Oracle CX Commerce&mdash;ProServ offer
 - RAS Digital Experience Application Managed Services for Oracle CX Commerce&mdash;a monthly subscription offer

 The Rackspace Integration ProServ team, the RAS Digital Oracle team, or a trusted